nikscha/Eufy-RoboVac-11-Broadlink-IR-Control/README.md

 IR codes for the Broadlink IR blaster to control your Eufu RoboVac V11

-If you use this with Homeassistant, put this into   homeassistant/.storage/broadlink_remote_*_codes
+If you use this with Homeassistant, put this into   homeassistant/.storage/broadlink_remote_*_codes If you're unsure what this means, watch this: https://www.youtube.com/watch?v=jEOyTGaKwaQ

     "Eufy V11": {